Vacuum Forming

 Twin Sheet Thermoforming

-A technique where two plastic sheets are vacuum-formed simultaneously and then fused to create hollow parts or products.
+A technique in which two plastic sheets are vacuum-formed at the same time and then fused together to create hollow or double-wall products.

 Vacuum Formed Plastics